clouserw/blog.micropipes.com/_posts/2014-11-18-altering-large-tables-without-bringing-down-your-service.md

 *Special thanks to [Sheeri][1] who explained how to do all the above and saved us from temporarily incapacitating our service.*

-[1] What changes will lock a table vary depending on the version of MySQL.
+\*What changes will lock a table vary depending on the version of MySQL.
 Look for "Allows concurrent DML?" [in the table on this manual page][2].

 [1]: http://www.sheeri.com/